East Irondequoit Central School District

 The East Irondequoit Central School District is a public school district in New York State that serves approximately 3,600 students in the eastern half of the town of Irondequoit in Monroe County.
 It has over 600 employees and an operating budget of $86,563,388.
-The average class size is 23 (K-5) and 24 (6-12) students.
+The average class size is 23 (K-5) and 24 (6–12) students.
 The student-teacher ratio is 13:1 (elementary) and 13:1 (middle-high school).
 Mary E. Grow is the Superintendent of Schools.

 History

 Board of education

-The Board of Education consists of 9 members who serve rotating 3-year terms.
+Board members on the Board of Education serve rotating three-year terms.
 Elections are held each May for board members and to vote on the school district budget.

-Board members for the 2017–2018 school year are:
+Board members for the 2025–2026 school year are: